urad-online/paro/README.md

       3. ID of project assoc. with tokens - name of the input : "prProjectId"
       4. Hours of token expiration        - name of the input : "prExpirationHrs"
-      5. Number of votes one token has    - name of the input : "prTokenVotes" Name if inputs can be changes in const INPUTS_FORM_GENERATE in header of paro.php file.
+      5. Number of votes one token has    - name of the input : "prTokenVotes"
+      6. Token group (class)              - name of the input : "prTokenGroup" Name if inputs can be changes in const INPUTS_FORM_GENERATE in header of paro.php file.
   2. Use value "generateTokens" in the callback function definition in the form. see add_filter('jet-engine-booking/filter/generateTokens', "prvt_generateTokens", 10, 4);